Mount Royal University – Calgary, Canada

 Exchange students have full access to MRU Recreation, and there is a large variety of activities available to help you keep active and healthy during your exchange.
 To access MRU Recreation you will need your MRU Campus Card (ID card) which you will get once your arrive.

-Watch videos of exchange students that went to MRU to see what they learnt from their time spent in Canada.
+You can also watch videos of exchange students that went to MRU to see what they learnt from their time spent in Canada.